Hiro07/please/README.md

 # please(1)

 ## NAME
-  please - executes nothing, but you can mention "please" to any commands.
+  please - executes nothing, but you can tell "please" to any commands.

 ## SYNOPSIS
   please [command ... ]

 ## DESCRIPTION
   This command executes nothing, nothing means this command executes the following arguments as a command, or passes through the pipeline input.
-  But you can mention "please" to any commands.
+  But you can tell "please" to any commands.

 ## EXAMPLES
     $ please ls

   Return the result of *ls* command.
-This can make you fell like you're saying "Please list (the files)."
+This can make you feel like you're saying "Please list (the files)."

     $ ls | please